HTML to Image / Command Line Reference

 • Name the root of data rows and use the name in the template loop {% for row in rows %}...{% endfor %}: "data_root=rows"

-• Remove XML root so it the HTML template can be more simple: "xml_remove_root=1"
+• Remove XML root so the HTML template can be simpler: "xml_remove_root=1"

 Miscellaneous